-Founded in 1844, The Globe and Mail is a nationally distributed Canadian broadsheet newspaper, based in Toronto and printed in six cities across the country.
-With a weekly readership of 2,018,923 in 2015.
+Founded in 1844, The Globe and Mail is a nationally distributed Canadian broadsheet newspaper based in Toronto and printed in six cities across the country.
+With a weekly readership of 2+ million.

 Funded by / Ownership

-The Globe and Mail is owned by The Woodbridge Company Limited, which is a Canadian private holding company based in Toronto, and the principal and controlling shareholder (62.35%) of Thomson Reuters.
-The newspaper is funded through a subscription and advertising model.
+The Globe and Mail are owned by The Woodbridge Company Limited, a Canadian private holding company based in Toronto and the principal and controlling shareholder (62.35%) of Thomson Reuters.
+Subscriptions and advertising fund the newspaper.

 Analysis / Bias

-The Globe and Mail report local news through the use of field journalists, while World news is primarily syndicated via the Associated Press and Reuters.
+The Globe and Mail report local news through field journalists, while World news is primarily syndicated via the Associated Press and Reuters.
 News headlines and articles contain minimal loaded words and are well-sourced.
-However, editorials do utilize sensational headlines: No Justin Trudeau Shouldn’t go Grovelling to Saudi Arabia.
+However, editorials utilize sensational headlines: No, Justin Trudeau Shouldn’t go Grovelling to Saudi Arabia.
 Editorially, The Globe and Mail have a history of endorsing slightly more conservative candidates than liberal.
 Finally, a Reuters institute survey found that 66% of respondents trust their news coverage and 13% do not, ranking them #6 in trust among the major English language Canadian news providers.
 In general, they report news factually and with a right-leaning political bias.

-Overall, we rate The Globe and Mail slightly Right-Center biased due to editorial positions and High for factual reporting based on proper sourcing.
-(7/27/2016) Updated (D. Van Zandt 8/10/2018)
+Overall, we rate The Globe and Mail slightly right-center biased due to editorial positions and High for factual reporting based on proper sourcing.
+(7/27/2016) Updated (D. Van Zandt 03/28/2022)